pschlieker/DLT4PI-Blockchain-in-international-shipping/chaincode/README.md

 # Install and instantiate the chaincode

 ## Required packages
+- A fabric network running with version 1.4
 `npm install geolocation-utils`
 `npm install request`
 `npm install fabric-shim`
-A fabric network running with version 1.4

-sudo docker exec -i -t peer0.veeteedeamet.ee /bin/bash sudo docker exec -i -t peer0.dma.dk /bin/bash

 ## After the network is built in the fabric-network folder
 - Enter the cli container